naoyamuto/trySwift/README.md

 * For the design part, just have a "Buy Ticket" button.
 I'll add the link to redirect to the proper Eventbrite / ticket service page.

 ## Code of Conduct
+We're committed to providing a safe space for all of our attendees, speakers, and volunteers.
+Our Code of Conduct can be read in full []on Github]().
+We encourage everyone to read it in full to gain an understanding of what everyone should do and expect to have a great time at _try!
+Swift_.

 * For the Design, just have a link to the Code of Code and I'll put in the link.
 * We can copy this one for now: https://github.com/iosdevcampdc/iosdevcampdc15.